ClarytyLLC/docs/src/docs/tutorials/pages/using-authentication-authorization-tokens.md

 }
 ```

-If the resource does not exist _or_ does exist but you do not have access
-to it, you'll receive a `not_found`:
+If the resource does not exist _or_ you do not have access to it, then you get a `not_found` error:

 ```json
 {